ADmad/cakephp-sequence/README.md

-# Sequence plugin for CakePHP
+# Sequence plugin for CakePHP 3.0+ to maintain ordered list of records

 ## Installation